 Davis Waterfalls is also not far from the centre.
 This place is actually a gorge with waterfalls which leads to a tunnel underground that leads to cave formations of Gupteshwar Mahadev.
 The water comes from the Phewa dam, The legend of this place is sad – A Swiss couple went swimming here, and the lady Davis passed away in the tunnel due to the sudden water overflow.

-It is a popular place to hang out among the locals with some additional activities for fun in place.
+It is a popular place to hang out with the locals with some additional activities for fun in place.
 In fact, I was surprised to see that the locals outnumbered the tourists on a weekday!

 5. Get to know about the Himalayas at the International Mountain Museum